clojurewerkz/elastisch.docs/articles/indexing.md

 ## Document TTL (Time-to-Live)

 ElasticSearch supports [Time-to-Live](http://www.elasticsearch.org/guide/reference/mapping/ttl-field.html) documents: it is possible to specify expiration period on a document.
-It can either be done per mapping type via mapping definition, as demonstrated below:
+It can either be done per mapping type via mapping definition:

 {% gist 980374a17ba4e25632a5 %}

+{% gist aa0e6e9ae0912b926950 %}

 or on a per-document basis by including the `:_ttl` field in a document.

-TBD: full examples
+{% gist aa1803d70e4955961774 %}

+TTL defined via mapping sets the default that `_ttl` field value in submitted documents will override.
+When there is no default and no `_ttl` field present, it is set to infinity (the document will never expire).

+Expired documents are removed periodically (every 60 seconds by default).
+The period can be controlled via the `indices.ttl.interval` index setting.

 ## Document Versioning